Updated Determination of Ellis-Jaffe Sum Rules up to $\rm N^{3}LO$ QCD corrections: NUMERICAL RESULTS AND DISCUSSIONS

 The APT model, analogous to the analysis of the general expression of effective charge $\alpha_s$ in QED, employs the perturbative analytical expression of the spectral function to address the Landau pole issue.
 Based on the expression of the one-loop $\alpha_s$, its corresponding spectral function can be briefly expressed as:

 The analytic running coupling is

 After reconstruction, the space-like domain of $\alpha_s$ effectively eliminates all non-physical singularities, and the integration of spectral functions does not require additional subtraction.
-Based on Eq.\ref{eq10} and Eq.\ref{eq11}, the effective coupling of APT model is formulated as follows:
+Based on Eqs.(\ref{eq10}, \ref{eq11}), the effective coupling of the APT model is formulated as

 where $k=Q^2/\Lambda^2$.
 Furthermore, it is worth mentioning that $\alpha^{\rm APT}_s(Q)$ does not incorporate any modified parameters; instead, it reconstructs the expression.
 The scale $\Lambda$ can be reformulated in the following manner: